 What about the average earner?
-For many people, the average price of a property significantly outweighs their salary or wages.
+Unfortunately, for many people, the average price of a property significantly outweighs their salary or wages.

-What we found was that almost all of the cities studied would take well over the recommended 30% of salary in order to rent there – why is this?
-Could it be that too many properties are being built for higher earners?
+Could it be that too many properties are being built specifically for higher earners?
 Is the wealth disparity gap becoming too big to close?
+Let’s find out…

-According to a study by the IRS in 2015, to make it into the 1%, you need an annual income of at least $480,930 – to put this in perspective, the average full-time working American earns just $47,060 a year.
+And it’s not easy to become a member of the group.
+Research shows that to make it into the 1%, you need an annual income of at least $737,697.
+To put that into perspective, the average full-time working American earns just $37,064 a year.